 Side-Effects of Waxing

 Every method of hair removal has some side-effects and waxing is no exception to it.
 It is important that you know the side effects of waxing before you try to use this form of hair removal.
-Waxing is very popular for both men and women.
+Waxing for men is very popular also women waxing.
 It is quick, inexpensive, and provides longer lasting results than shaving or creams.
 It can also be used on most parts of the body.
 Besides removing unwanted hair, waxing is also a form of exfoliation that gets you get rid of dead cells and leaves you with softer, healthier skin.

 Although it is a common and effective method of hair removal, there are some side effects to consider.
 Generally, waxing is very safe.
 However, there are possible problems that may occur.
 Some of these issues are very minor, but others can be quite serious, especially if you have sensitive skin or are taking certain medications.
 In rare cases, waxing should be avoided.
 But, for most people, the side effects can be reduced or prevented with the proper knowledge and preparation.

 Here is a list of some of the possible side effects that you ought you know about.

 - Redness and Irritation: This is the most common side effect of waxing.
 Most people will have at least some redness after the procedure.
 The amount of irritation will depend on the sensitivity of the skin and the area being treated.
 For example, bikini waxing usually causes more redness than eyebrow waxing.
 Not only is the hair being removed from the follicle, but your skin is also being pulled quite hard when the cloth strip is ripped off.
 This tugging may result in redness and minor swelling.

 - Rashes, Bleeding, or Bruising: If you have very sensitive skin, you may develop a slight rash or notice some bruising.
 There may also be some minor bleeding on more delicate body parts like the bikini area.